Water-based. Silicone-based. Flavored. “Tingling.”

 Warming and Cooling Lubes

 Certain lubes are formulated to have an extra “oomph” to spice things up, or add another dimension to your sex life.
 This might be warming lube, cooling lube, tingling lube, and so on.
 Flavored lubes are typically water-based.
-Tastes can range from cinnamon to strawberry and can include even more exotic flavoring combinations such as Peaches & Cream and Watermelon Rock Candy.
+Tastes can range from cinnamon to strawberry and can include even more exotic flavoring combinations such as Cherry Vanilla and pink lemonade.

 Some Final Thoughts on Lube